SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/swift-package-index-metadata-file.md

 The vast majority of the information you see in [the package index][1] is generated from a single URL, the location of the package’s git repository.

-From that URL, we’re able to gather a huge amount of metadata.
-We gather data from the repository itself, the package manifest, the GitHub API (yes, it’s GitHub only for now, but [we do plan to support other hosts][2]), and from running builds of the package to check compatibility with operating systems and Swift versions.
+From that URL we gather data from the repository itself, the package manifest, the GitHub API (yes, it’s GitHub only for now, but [we do plan to support other hosts][2]), and from running builds of the package to check compatibility with operating systems and Swift versions.

 ## Edge cases